DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 The girl, who now had her white shoulders exposed, turned away in embarrassment.

-"Still the power of Heaven lord Alfreya's magic tools have no bounds.
+"Still the power of Heaven lord Alfreyja's magic tools have no bounds.
 Even I do not have the confidence to defend against all of it.
 Therefore to overcome this..."